kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ### Review
 How did this work?

-Mechanically, we first create a JSON string of data using Starlark's `json.encode` builtin.
-Then we use [the `request` Starlark instruction][request-reference] to shove the string at PostgREST, which writes it to the database:
+Mechanically, we first created a JSON string of data using Starlark's `json.encode` builtin.
+Then we used [the `request` Starlark instruction][request-reference] to shove the string at PostgREST, which writes it to the database:

 ```python
 plan.request(